 Through the combination of meetings, site visits, and focused cultural events, IVLP, which is funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, promotes a deeper understanding of the political, social, economic and cultural diversity of the United States; a thorough exposure to a range of responsible viewpoints; and the opportunity to develop meaningful professional relationships.

 In this role, our staff are responsible for arranging professional and cultural itineraries throughout the United States that directly support and advance U.S. foreign policy goals, while reflecting the interests of each international visitor.
-We perform significant research into project themes, arranges an orientation session in Washington, D.C., and work with affiliates of Global Ties U.S. to complete each IVLP project.
+We perform significant research into project themes, arrange an orientation session in Washington, D.C., and work with affiliates of Global Ties U.S. to complete each IVLP project.

 Since 1940, more than 200,000 visitors have interacted with Americans through the International Visitor Leadership Program.
 IVLP annually brings approximately 5,000 international visitors from around the world to the United States to meet and confer with their professional counterparts.